Why Kendall Jenner and Devin Booker Are Such a Winning Pair - E! Online

 "I just feel like it's weird I'm putting a wedding ring on," she admitted while accepting a sparkler from an off-camera crew member to use as a prop.
 "But it's believable, so I will do it."

-In other words, for those who haven't been keeping up with the second youngest Kar-Jenner's love life, things are serious with her boyfriend of 16 months, Devin Booker.
+In other words, for those who haven't been keeping up with the second youngest Kar-Jenner's love life, things are serious with her boyfriend of two-plus years, Devin Booker.

 In fact, this is the most open Kendall has been about a relationship pretty much ever, the model preferring to keep her romantic entanglements private after witnessing what can happen when they're shared with some 4 million viewers.

-"No offense to my older sisters at all, but i think that Kylie [Jenner] and I specifically have had the opportunity to watch our older sisters go through marriages and relationships and break-ups and do them pretty publicly," Kendall explained on the Keeping Up With the Kardashians reunion this past June.
+"No offense to my older sisters at all, but i think that Kylie [Jenner] and I specifically have had the opportunity to watch our older sisters go through marriages and relationships and break-ups and do them pretty publicly," Kendall explained on the Keeping Up With the Kardashians reunion in June 2021.
 "It was personal preference from a really young age.
 I think it makes my life a lot easier and our relationship a lot better, to be honest...I just feel like it's a private matter and not for anybody else to judge or know."

 Her rule, executive producer Farnaz Farjam shared on Bravo TV's The Daily Dish podcast that same month, was "she felt like she had to be with someone for at least a year before she lets them be a part of the show and in the show.
 Because she doesn't always know what people's intentions are."